Classes and Objects

 |PDC||Programmer-Defined Constructor||Written by programmer|

-The "this" reference on line 18 refers to the instance variable while radius (on the right side of the assignment operator (=)) is the parameter that was passed when the method was called (line 49 of the Program.cs file).
-Some developers recommend using "this" when accessing all instance variables since it enhances code readability.
-That technique is also used in the PDC in Triangle.cs on lines 19 and 20.
+The this reference on line 17 refers to the instance variable while radius (on the right side of the assignment operator (=)) is the parameter that was passed when the method was called (line 48 of the Program.cs file).
+Some developers recommend using this when accessing all instance variables since it enhances code readability.
+That technique is also used in the PDC in Triangle.cs on lines 18 and 19.
 The this keyword cannot be used in a static method since those methods reside at the class level and therefore no object is associated with it.
 More on static methods in the next chapter.

 Using Member Methods and Member Data

 For the most part, from this point forward in the course, concepts in the code that have already been covered will not be reviewed.
-For instance, there is nothing new on lines 64-67, 87-90, etc. On line 69, a mutator (setter) member method SetLength() of the Rectangle class is called (a.k.a. invoked).
+We will focus on the new concepts.
+On line 70, a mutator (setter) member method SetLength() of the Rectangle class is called (a.k.a. invoked).
 The variable recLength that was obtained from the user is passed as an argument to the method.
-When items (variables or literals) are included in a method call like on line 69, the items are known as arguments.
+When items (variables or literals) are included in a method call like on line 70, the items are known as arguments.

 In the last section of code in Program.cs the Cone class is used.
 Recall that a constructor is not specified in the Cone class but rather the DC is used.
 Like the Triangle class, the Cone class also uses properties.
-On lines 136 and 140 set accessors of properties are called.
-And, on lines 142 and 143 the get accessors are called.
-The new technique featured in the Cone class is located on lines 11 and 12 of Cone.cs.
-ConeRadius and ConeHeight are known as "auto-implemented properties" (a.k.a auto properties).
+On lines 128 and 132 set accessors of properties are called.
+And, on lines 134 and 135 the get accessors are called.
+The new technique featured in the Cone class is located on lines 9 and 10 of Cone.cs.
+ConeRadius and ConeHeight are known as auto-implemented properties (a.k.a auto properties).
 They have the same capabilities as the properties located in the Triangle and Circle classes but are much more compact.
-Not only are the get and set accessors provided, it is not necessary to specify instance members associated with the properties.
-With auto properties, private fields (instance variables) are created and can only be accessed via the auto property get and set accessors.
+Not only are the get and set accessors provided, it is not necessary to specify instance members (a.k.a. backing fields) associated with the properties.
+With auto properties, private fields (instance variables) are created automatically and can only be accessed via the auto property get and set accessors.

 In the next chapter, we discuss static methods, static fields, and method parameters.